Employee ownership trusts

 Several studies have shown that employee share ownership improves productivity and profitability and fosters higher levels of well-being and engagement in the work place.

-Since April 2014 it has been possible for owners of trading businesses to sell a majority (or higher) stake in their company to an employee ownership trust (EOT) in a way that generates significant tax and economic benefits for all parties.
+Since April 2014 it has been possible for owners of trading businesses to sell a majority (or higher) stake in their company to an employee ownership trust (EOT) in a way that generates significant tax and economic benefits for business owners and their employees.

 The benefits of employee ownership